 Some attention was given to the question of how to deal with "year" as a variable.
-The value of a straightforward ANOVA, based on the model y_1 , y_2 , y_3 y_4 = rep year treatment yeartreatment is debatable.
+The value of a straightforward ANOVA, based on the model is debatable.
 The variable "year" constitutes a time series.
 In consequence, the assumption of independently (and normally) distributed residuals is violated.
 Some reservation is therefore called for in the interpretation of the analysis of variance.
 However, there is convincing evidence of differences between the group (sub-trial) means and between years.
 The differences between treatment means were non-significant.